bitly/sprinterns2022/README.md

 Slack us or set up a video chat to ask us anything!

-* Backend - Grace, Gabriel, Diana, Tyler, Tanner
-* Frontend - David, Kevin, Kathy, Makayla, JP
-* QA - Pawan

 ### Gitpod Setup & Saving Work to Github
-1. Open a workspace in gitpod by going to `https://gitpod.io/github.com/bitly/winterns2021` or add the chrome extension (which adds the GitPod button to your Github account)
-2. Create a new branch off of main `git checkout -b <YOUR BRANCH NAME>`
+1. Create a new branch off of main `git checkout -b <YOUR BRANCH NAME>`
 3. Make your changes
 4. Commit changes to Github using the commands `git add <file names> ` (or `git add -A` to add all changes), `git commit -m "commit message"`, `git push --set-upstream origin <YOUR BRANCH>` (this --set-upstream parameter will only have to be used the first time you push your branch to the remote, from then on you can just do `git push origin <YOUR BRANCH NAME>`)